Azza276/85th_DCS_MOD_Sync/README.md

  -App to have server status indicator (go-nogo light)
  -App to have version currency indicator (shows if an update is required)
  -App to have options for always (automatic) updating or allow the client to selectively update
+ -The Source server/git/drop shall have files adeed and those files are automatically added to the update list without the authors interaction
  -more to add.